-3. Make sure that the blade does not catch on the end of the log.
-Raise the carriage slightly to make sure the blade clears the log when returned.

-4. Return the carriage to the front of the mill by pushing the forward/reverse switch down.
+- 3. Make sure that the blade does not catch on the end of the log.
+Raise the carriage slightly to make sure the blade clears the log when returned. - 4.
+Return the carriage to the front of the mill by pushing the drum switch handle or wireless transmitter joystick down.
 The power feed motor will bypass the carriage feed rate switch and the carriage will automatically return at the fastest speed available.
 See Section 4.9 for optional sawing procedure.